-- a) Possible Consequences of Non-Reporting for Specified Professionals: For teachers, school principals, social workers and psychologists a failure to report suspected sexual misconduct or suspected inappropriate behaviour may constitute professional misconduct warranting action by the Ontario College of Teachers or other applicable regulatory body. - b) Possible Consequences of Non-Reporting for All Board Employees: The Board may impose discipline on employees who fail to report suspected sexual misconduct or suspected inappropriate behaviour up to and including termination of employment.
+- a) Possible Consequences of Non-Reporting for All Board Employees: The Board may impose discipline, up to and including termination of employment, on employees who fail to report suspected sexual misconduct or suspected inappropriate behaviour. - b) Possible Consequences of Non-Reporting for Specified Professionals: For teachers, school principals, social workers and psychologists and other regulated professions a failure to report suspected sexual misconduct or suspected inappropriate behaviour may constitute professional misconduct warranting action by the Ontario College of Teachers or other applicable regulatory body.